Independent Advocacy under the Care Act 2014

 The Care Act will help to improve people’s independence and well-being.

-It makes clear that local authorities must provide or arrange services that help prevent people developing needs for care and support or delay people deteriorating such that they would need ongoing care and support.
+It makes clear that local authorities must provide or arrange services that help prevent and delay people developing needs for care and support.

 Who can Access an Independent Advocate?

-To be entitled to an independent advocate under the Care Act a person must meet two conditions:
+To be entitled to an independent advocate under the Care Act a person must meet three conditions:

-Condition one – The person has substantial difficulty in being fully involved with their assessment, care and support planning and review or safeguarding
+Condition two – The person has substantial difficulty in being fully involved with this process

-Condition two – There is no one appropriate and available to support and represent their wishes.
+Condition three – There is no one appropriate and available to support and represent their wishes.

 - Understanding relevant information

-- Retaining information long enough to be able to weigh up their options and make decisions (this is also called ‘substantial difficulty in engaging’)
+- Retaining information long enough to make decisions

-- Not be able to understand the advantages or disadvantages of the options available to them
+- Being able to understand the advantages or disadvantages of the options available to them

 - Communicating their views, wishes and feelings